 Fanta's Hi View - If you're trying to impress your date, Fanta's Hi View is the place to do it.
 The drinks are strong, the atmosphere laid back and welcoming.
 Grab a seat and check out the many specials Fanta's Hi View offers.

 Cheers - If you need a place to unwind after another week of mindless TPS reports, Cheers, located at [Address], might just do the trick.
 Pretty barebones and without fanfare, but the prices are reasonable and there's no hassle at the door.

 Reflections - Now you have your cake and eat it too.
 Reflections, located at [Address], is a hybrid of both trendy-club and swank-lounge.
 Get there early and stay late; it's the kind of place where you can have an amazing drinks and then stay for the nightlife.

-Dough Boy's Derby - Happy hour never looked so good.
-Dough Boy's Derby, located at [Address] caters to an anxious after-work crowd but once the drinks start coming, the ties start getting loose.
+Fuzz's Bar - Happy hour never looked so good.
+Fuzz's Bar, located at [Address] caters to an anxious after-work crowd but once the drinks start coming, the ties start getting loose.

 101 N Central Ave

 Depot Bar - If you're trying to impress your date, Depot Bar is the place to do it.
 The drinks are strong, the atmosphere laid back and welcoming.
 Grab a seat and check out the many specials Depot Bar offers.

 How do they make beer, wine and liquor?

 It's a good question and one you rarely think about on the way to the store to pick up a bottle or two of alcohol.
 They all involve some sort of fermenting process, which changes sugars in the ingredients into alcohol.